 Allen was interested in handiwork from a very early age.
 He began drawing and experimented with crafting doll-like figures with odds and ends found around the house.
 As he grew older, he began collecting antique dolls, toys, and children's books.
 Allen's work consists of hand sculpted dolls in paperclay.
 He dresses the dolls in a variety of new and antique fabrics, and trims.
 All accessories seen with the dolls are also handmade.
 His characters are always engaged in action either with each other or the viewer.
 You're sure to have a smile when you see his work.

-This will be the second year Suzy will join us at the Festival.
-She has had a long history in collecting antiques.
-She has a special penchant for collecting holiday items particularly anything Christmas and Halloween.
+We are happy to again welcome Suzy to the Festival.
+She has had a long history of collecting antiques.
+She has a special penchant for collecting holiday items particularly anything Halloween and Christmas.
 She currently has a permanent vendor space at the Blue Door Antiques in Livermore, California.
 We think you will be excited to see her eclectic collection of vintage pieces.
+She is passionate about collecting and animals.

-Is a designer of the dark, her shop Gothic Rose Antiques specializes in Haunting Antique Decor, and fine macabre goods for the darkly inclined.
+Is a designer of the dark, her shop Gothic Rose Antiques specializes in Haunting Antique Decor, and Fine Gothic Goods for the darkly inclined.

-Visiting her shop which is located in Gold Country just outside of Sacramento you will find inspiration in antique fantasy furniture, period and Gothic clothing and jewelry.
-She also has top hats, costumes, masks, dark art, and many more oddities, curiosities, and more.
-In addition she creates wicked wares by Crystal and she does her best to incorporate as many antique and vintage materials into each original piece as possible.
-She feels it adds to the "soul" of the piece and helps to preserve the past.
+You can shop on her website 24/7 where you will find antique fantasy furniture, rare books, primitives, folk art, Victorian clothing, costuming and Estate jewelry.
+She also carries top hats, masks, dark art, oddities, curiosities, and much more.
+In addition she creates Wicked Wares by Crystal and she incorporates as many antique and vintage materials into each original piece as possible.
+She feels it adds to the "soul" of each creation and helps to preserve the past.

 Susan creates one-of-a-kind folk art....always with a pun!
 For her the journey of creating art is as important as the resulting art.
 She is almost always on a new artistic trip somewhere, most often without any preconceived notion of where.
 To forget any artistic techniques and to experiment is her freedom in creation.
 Her art may take the form of figurative sculpture, ornamentation, collage, assemblage, or torched tin....... using a variety of materials such as; found objects, fabric, clay, papier mache, paper, wire, tin, canvas, paint, etc. Nothing is held sacred.
 Anything can become an art object, or art material.
 Inspiration is drawn from surrounding raw materials, which she tries to look beyond their original intent and form.
 The art of Halloween is a particular passion.

-Alexis Baking Company/Alexis Handelman, Tarot Reader/Marcia McCord, Mary Stornetta/Anette's Chocolates Napa Valley...The Oldest Chocolatier in Napa,
+Alexis Baking Company/Alexis Handelman, Tarot Reader/Marcia McCord, Lisa and Todd Simpson/Three Sisters Barrel Works, Mary Stornetta/Anette's Chocolates Napa Valley...The Oldest Chocolatier in Napa,

 Deni has been creating art for a very long time.
 She began as soon as she could hold onto her crayons.
 She drew her first animal at age 3....a perfect blue rabbit.
 Animals and nature have inspired her work ever since.
 She creates an anthropomorphic world of animals that come to life with charm and personality when she adorns them clothes and accessories.
 Mouse taxidermy was the perfect evolution of her art.
 Her "mouses", as they like to be referred to, can be anything they dream to be.